fc-ideas/The-Future-is-an-Ephemeral-Surface/digital_clones.md

 ## The Politics of Sovereignty

 But none of this will happen by default.
-The current AI ecosystem is centralised, extractive, and opaque.
+The current AI ecosystem is centralised, extractive, and opaque, optimised to capture your data rather than protect it.
+If we are going to wear glasses that see what we see, live inside environments dense with sensors, and stream our cognitive traces into personal models, then the default must reverse: your data lives under your cryptographic control, and everyone else asks for permission.

 For sovereign AI to flourish, we need:

-* **Portable cognition**: The right to move your cognitive data between platforms.
+* **Portable cognition**: The right to move your cognitive data—and the models trained on it—between platforms without lock-in.
-* **Transparent provenance**: A clear log of what data trained which model.
+* **Transparent provenance**: A verifiable log of what data trained which model, under which terms, and with which permissions.
-* **Revocable inference**: The ability to "untrain" an agent from your data if trust is broken.
+* **Revocable inference**: The ability to “untrain” an agent from your data if trust is broken, keys are rotated, or consent is withdrawn.
+* **Cryptographic guarantees**: Mandatory encryption, signing, and access control, such that only you (or agents you authorise) can read or delegate your data.
+* **Protective legislation**: A legal regime that treats your cognitive stream as inviolable by default, making sovereignty and portability rights, not features.

 In short, we need a right to *cognitive self-determination*.
-Just as privacy laws protect your communications, sovereignty laws must protect your mental trace.
+Just as privacy laws protect your communications, sovereignty laws must protect your mental trace—and the infrastructures that record it.

 ---

 ## The Future Is You, Multiplied

-In the end, the most advanced AI will not be the one with the most parameters.
+In the end, the most advanced AI won’t be the one with the most parameters.
 It will be the one most aligned with your *mind*.

-A sovereign AI agent trained on your private archive is not just useful.
-It’s *unreplicable*.
-And in a future defined by intelligence, that makes it your most valuable asset.
+A sovereign AI agent trained on your private archive isn’t just useful—it’s *unreplicable*.
+In a future defined by intelligence, that makes it your most valuable asset.

 The age of personalised cognition has begun.
-The only question is: will you be the one to train *yourself*?
+Those who train their own minds into code will own their future.